Transparent Trade-offs between Properties of Explanations: Property Definitions

-\textbf{Robustness.} Robustness quantifies the extent to which an explanation varies with respect to the input.
-A common way to formalize robustness as a metric is to take the weighted sum of pairwise differences between explanations for different inputs in the data.
-More formally, in the inductive setting, this can be written: { } where $s(\*x,\*x')\in\mathbb{R}$ is a weight that quantifies the similarity between $\*x$ and $\*x'$.
-In the transductive setting, this becomes $\mathcal{L}_{\text{robust}}(W_E)=\sum_{n,n'} \|\bm{w}_{E_n} - \bm{w}_{E_{n'}}\|_2^2 S_{nn'}$, where $S_{nn'}=s(\*x_n,\*x_{n'})$ is the matrix of pairwise similarity scores evaluated on $N$ inputs.
-Metrics like (Lipschitz) local-stability \citep{alvarez2018towards, wang2020smoothed} are instances of the above equation, where we set the weights $S(\*x,\*x')$ to be a function of $\|\*x - \*x'\|_2^2$.
+where $s(\*x,\*x')\in\mathbb{R}$ is a weight that quantifies the similarity between $\*x$ and $\*x'$.
+Metrics like (Lipschitz) local-stability \citep{alvarez2018towards, wang2020smoothed} are instances of the above equation, where we set the weights $s(\*x,\*x')$ to be a function of $\|\*x-\*x'\|_2^2$.
 Notably, our robustness loss depends on the similarity of the explanation at input $\*x$ to the explanation at input $\*x'$.
 Thus, optimizing the robustness of an explanation for even \emph{one} input requires assigning explanations to \emph{many} other inputs.
-Our direct optimization approach will ensure that all explanation assignments are consistent, a property not present in existing explanation methods.
-We detail our choice of $s$ in the appendix. \looseness-1 \textbf{Smoothness.} Smoothness or ``internal robustness" captures the variability across different dimensions of an explanation that is assigned to a fixed input.
-Similar to robustness, suppose we are given a similarity matrix $\tilde{S}_{dd'}$ that tells how similar an input dimension $d\in[D]$ is to another input dimension $d'\in[D]$ (for instance, when inputs are images, this similarity can be related to the distance between two pixels).
-Then, we define the smoothness loss in a form similar to robustness:
+By explicitly optimizing explanations, our approach will ensure that all explanation assignments are consistent, a property not present in most existing explanation methods.
+We detail our choice of $s$ in the appendix.
+Rather than averaged differences, metrics like max-sen\-si\-tiv\-i\-ty \citep{yeh2019fidelity} capture a notion of robustness defined by the maximum difference between the explanations at ``neighboring'' input points, see $\mathcal{L}_{\texttt{R-max}}$ in Table~\ref{tab:properties}g.
+We will consider this alternative formalization in the transductive setting.